dentarg/auth0-blog/_posts/2018-03-01-timeslice-suspense-react16.markdown

 _Query component render method_

 If the `async` mode is turned on, rendering is suspended till data is fetched.
 In the example above, it throws a promise in async mode.
-During suspension, a developer can now effectively control the loading states like using a component with a prop that has a time limit attached to it or use the loading API method from the `createFetcher` method as shown below.
+During the suspension, a developer can now effectively control the loading states via using a component with a prop that has a time limit attached to it as shown below or through the `loading` API method from the `createFetcher`.

 ```js
 <Placeholder
     delayMs={1000}
     fallback={<Loadingsize="medium" color="blue" />}
 ```

+**Note:** There is a concept of a loading API from the `simple-cache-provider`.
+It might land as a `Loading` component or the name might change.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Did You Know™<br><br>React Suspense doesn&#39;t necessarily rely on async rendering.
 It works in sync mode, too.
 But the downside is that those &lt;Placeholder /&gt; components are immediately triggered, without any delay.<br><br>Those `delayMs` props illustrate why async rendering is so good for UX.</p>&mdash; Andrew Clark (@acdlite) <a href="https://twitter.com/acdlite/status/969318507966906368?ref_src=twsrc%5Etfw">March 1, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>